Social Geography

 Robert Wilton

-Professor (on Research leave)
+Professor (on Research Leave)

 Dr. Robert Wilton earned a Hons.
 B.A. at the University of Hull (UK) and a M.A. and Ph.D. from the University of Southern California in Los Angeles.
 His research is broadly concerned with the social geographies of exclusion.
 He is interested in (1) the ways that some groups within society are excluded from valued environments, (2) the ways in which this exclusion reproduces the marginal or problem status of such groups, and (3) the capacity of such groups to contest their exclusion.
 Much of his research has focused specifically on the experiences of people with disabilities.
 His doctoral work, for example, examined the origins of community opposition to housing for disabled persons.
 More recently, his work has focused on three topics.
 He is completing SSHRC-funded research on the exclusion of disabled persons from spaces of paid employment, and the strategies used by individuals to overcome this exclusion.
 He is working with a coalition of people living with mental illness to document the negative impacts of poverty and poor housing on quality of life and social participation.